-A program of core drilling was begun at the Geiger project in late July and is expected to continue to mid-August 2021.
-Twelve drill holes totaling 4,200 metres will be completed to follow up on anomalous results intersected by historical drill holes including anomalous geochemistry, strong sandstone alteration hosting elevated radioactivity, and graphitic basement rocks with significant structures.
-As historical drill holes are widely spaced (generally >1km) and most failed to intersect the electromagnetic conductors being targeted the area is considered underexplored.
+A program of core drilling was carried out at the Geiger project in July and August 2021.
+Twelve drill holes totaling 4,428 metres were completed to follow up on anomalous results intersected by historical drill holes including anomalous geochemistry, strong sandstone alteration hosting elevated radioactivity, and graphitic basement rocks with significant structures.
 The depth to the unconformity in the target area is shallow, ranging between 140 metres and 220 metres.